 Like I said above, our very favorite ride was the alpine slides.
 The slides start with a chair lift ride up the mountain and then there is a short hike down a paved path through gorgeous aspen trees to the top of the slides.
 You have to be at least 38′ to be a passenger on the slide.
 My 2 year old daughter, Mila, was exactly 38″ and squealed with delight the whole way down!

 I loved that if there was a line for a ride, it was no big deal for one adult to jump out of the line and take the kids to do something fun.
 The kids rope course or zip line never had a line and Maxwell was a huge fan.

 Kid Friendly things to do at Olympic Park

 Olympic Park has lots of fun options for summer activities.
 It is fair to note that the activities in Olympic Park are geared towards adults, but the freestyle show and museum were a big hit with my crew.
 My mom and I did zip lines and extreme tubing, while Andy and his mom took the kids to the freestyle show and museum.

 Maxwell was mesmerized by the flipping and twisting he witnessed at the freestyle show.
 He sat super still, completely immersed in the show, exactly as you see in the picture below.
-The show happens every Saturday and Sunday throughout the summer at 1pm.
-Adult tickets are $12, kids 3-12 are $7, and kids under 3 are free!
+The show is at 6:30 on Friday and Saturday nights throughout the summer.
+Tickets are $20 a person or a family four pack is $70.

 Best parks in Park City, UT